UsiDiamond/angular-python-pi/README.md

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
+Run `npm run-script integrationTests` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+You will need to have protractor installed globlally for this to work ```npm -g install protractor```

+You will also need the image running on port 8080.

 ## Further help